Explore ways to potentially invest in Whatnot stock before and during the Whatnot IPO. Get access to select pre-IPO startups at Equitybee.

 Please note: This is a testimonial in partnership with Fundrise.
 We earn a commission from partner links on AccessIPOs.com.
 All opinions are my own.

-2. Buy stock during Whatnot IPO through a participating broker
+2. Participate in the Whatnot IPO through a broker

 Venture capital firms and individual investors that have invested in Whatnot may seek to liquidate ownership in the coming years when market conditions favor IPOs.